uglywizard/tinynws/README.md

 ## Testing

-I've learned a tough lesson about tests: it's so awesome all the prior work necessary to write down code and efficient tests, but is known that doing interesting things makes time pass so fast.
+I've learned a tough lesson about tests: it's so awesome all the prior work necessary to write down code and efficient tests, but it's also known that doing interesting things makes time pass so much fast. :°(

 - Django test: